kcybulski/prosody-modules/mod_pubsub_text_interface/README.markdown

 -   `list` - list available nodes
 -   `subscribe node` - subscribe to a node
 -   `unsubscribe node` - unsubscribe from a node
+-   `last node` - sends the last published item from the node to you